 – Ensure that all athletes have an opportunity to compete equally;

-– Safeguard the physical health and mental integrity of the athletes;
+– Safeguard the physical health and mental health of athletes;

 – Encourage Affiliate Federations to execute similar regulations with their athletes.